 The purpose of the Personal Data Processing Policy for O2 Customers, adopted by O2 Czech Republic a.s.
 Company ID 601 93 336, VAT Reg.
-No. CZ60193336, registered office Za Brumlovkou 266/2, 140 22 Praha 4 ‑ Michle (“Policy”and “O2”), is to inform customers about the processing of their personal data by O2 as the controller in the course of providing services under the O2, BleskMobil and Opencall brands, selling goods at O2 brand stores and e-shops, on the O2 websites and as part of potential contacts with customers, for what purposes and how long O2 processes this personal data in accordance with applicable legal regulations, to whom and for what reason O2 may transfer the personal data, and also inform them of the rights they have in relation to the processing of their personal data.
+No. CZ60193336, registered office Za Brumlovkou 266/2, 140 22 Praha 4 ‑ Michle (“Policy”and “O2”), is to inform data subjects about the processing of their personal data by O2 as the controller in the course of providing services, selling goods at O2 brand stores and e-shop, when visiting websites operated by O2 and in communication with potential customers, for what purposes and how long O2 processes this personal data in accordance with applicable legal regulations, to whom and for what reason O2 may transfer the personal data, and also inform the data subjects of the rights they have in relation to the processing of their personal data.

-This Policy applies to the processing of personal data of customers and, as appropriate, their representatives or contact persons, users of services, those interested in services and goods, and visitors to websites operated by O2 ("Customer"), always in the scope of personal data corresponding to their position towards O2.
+This Policy applies to the processing of personal data of potential customers, customers (including former customers) and, as appropriate, their representatives or contact persons, users of services, those interested in services and goods, and visitors to websites operated by O2 ("Customer"), always in the scope of personal data corresponding to their position towards O2.

-This Policy is published in accordance with Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (“Regulation” or “GDPR”) in order to ensure that O2, as the controller, meets the duty to provide information as per Article 13 of the GDPR.
+This Policy is published in accordance with Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (“Regulation” or “GDPR”) in order to ensure that O2, as the controller, meets the obligation to provide information as per Article 13 and 14 of the GDPR.

 This Policy is of an informative nature and therefore is not part of a contract for the provision of electronic communication services.